 Dr. Thomas Ledyard, a board-certified family medicine physician, received his medical degree from Michigan State University College of Human Medicine in East Lansing.
 He completed his residency in family medicine at Community Hospital East in 1997.
 Working with the underserved is one of his passions, and he ministered to that population in Indianapolis, Kenya and Gary for 11 years before returning to Community’s residency program.
 Now he brings his excellent clinical skills as well as a compassionate bedside manner to the patients under the care of Touchpoint Senior Living on the east side of Indianapolis.
 He also serves as associate director of Community Health Network's Life’s Journey: Choices in Care program, which provides disease and pain management support for people with chronic diseases.

-Dr. Ledyard lives in Indianapolis with his wife Robin, who serves as president of Community Hospital East.
+Dr. Ledyard lives in Indianapolis with his wife Robin, who is Community's physician executive for coding and documentation and past president of Community Hospital East.

 Syeda Naqvi, M.D.

 Syeda Naqvi, M.D., completed her medical degree at Sind Medical College in Karachi Pakistan and her residency training with the University of Kentucky Family Medicine program in Hazard, Kentucky.
 While working with the Eastern Kentucky Veterans Center, her interest in the elderly was enhanced, and she then specialized with a fellowship in Geriatrics from the University of Louisville.
 A highlight of her tenure there was receiving the prestigious Gold Star Employee Award for her sincere efforts and dedication to patients, families and primary care providers.